Careless-Loser/Web-Dev-II_SA-1_Clone-Tasks/README.md

     └── **Class Activity**

 ### 1. Assessment 1
-This folder includes two main tasks that assess your understanding of responsive design and layout techniques.

 - **Clone Task 1: Responsive Layout and Typography**
 - **Clone Task 2: Advanced Layout**

 ### 2. Class Activity
-This folder contains exercises (Ex) that focus on different aspects of web development.
-Each exercise includes practical tasks to build skills.

 - **Exercise 1: Image Posters**
 - **Exercise 2: Navigation Bar, Header, and Footer Website**